-- (a) an authorisation, signed by a parent or a person named in the enrolment record as authorised to consent to the medical treatment of the child, for the family day care educator to seek - - (i) medical treatment for the child from a registered medical practitioner, hospital or ambulance service; and - (ii) transportation of the child by an ambulance service; and - (b) if relevant, an authorisation given under regulation 102 for the family day care educator to take the child on regular outings.
+- if relevant, an authorisation given under regulation 102 for the education and care service to take the child on regular outings. - The authorisations to be kept in the enrolment record for each (2) child educated and cared for by a family day care educator are - - (a) an authorisation, signed by a parent or a person named in the enrolment record as authorised to consent to the medical treatment of the child, for the family day care educator to seek - medical treatment for the child from a registered medical practitioner, hospital or ambulance service; and - (ii) transportation of the child by an ambulance service: and - if relevant, an authorisation given under regulation 102 (b) for the family day care educator to take the child on regular outings.